RyanJulyan/SQL-Stats/BoxAndWhisker_Partitioned/Readme.md

 This will return both the Continuous and Discrete values for the `Box And Whisker`.

 Each Partition will be evaluated as a group of data.
-This can be a composite key allowing for more flexibility in the groupings for evaluations, including Dates and aggregated Dates.
-Than means that if I have 3 different groupings, the Box And Whisker data will be the same for the 3 different groupings
+The Partition can be passed as a composite key in your provided dataset, allowing for more flexibility to know what information to group together to evaluate and run the calculations against, including Dates and aggregated Dates.
+That means that if you provide 3 different groupings in your dataset, the Box And Whisker data will be the same for each Grouping respectively across the 3 different groupings (where each grouping would have a different set of distinct results).

 Inputs:
 * ExternalID (Provided ID field from inputs, this will be pulled from the specified table)